darrellodonnell/sovrin-controlled-docs/keydocs/sovrin-steward-node-specifications.md

 1. MUST run in a machine that is dedicated to the validator, i.e., a single-purpose (physical or virtual) machine that does not provide services unrelated to Sovrin.
 1. MUST have at least one IT-qualified person assigned to administer the node, and at least one other person that has adequate access and training to administer the box in an emergency.
 1. MUST supply contact info for all administrators to the Sovrin Foundation, whose accuracy is tested at least quarterly (e.g., by sending an email and/or text that doesn’t bounce).
-1. SHOULD have high-speed (e.g., 100Mbit or gigabit) access to the internet—preferably with highly available, redundant pipes.
 1. SHOULD have at least one dedicated NIC for Sovrin Validator Node consensus traffic, and a different NIC to process external requests.
 1. MUST have a stable, static, world-routable IP address.
 1. SHOULD maintain a system backup or snapshot or image such that recovering the system from failure could be performed in an hour or less.